-What are Things that I Should Look for When Hiring a Tax Attorney?
-I have a favorite saying in the office which I used with a number of my clients it's called right person right seat, So the important thing in any professional services relationship whether it's a tax attorney or a CPA or any other professional advisor it's making sure you have the right person sitting in the right seat to do the right job the problem with a lot of tax attorneys is a lot of tax attorneys focus on federal issues and they focus on a very limited scope of federal issues the reason for that is a lot of the traditional tax litigation appears in a judicial setting, So when you're interviewing a tax attorney and they mentioned they go to court a lot that should be a sign that perhaps this person may or may not be.
+I have a favorite saying in the office which I used with a number of my clients.
+It's called right person, right seat.
+So the important thing in any professional services relationship whether it's a tax attorney or a CPA or any other professional advisor is making sure you have the right person sitting in the right seat to do the right job.
+The problem with a lot of tax attorneys is a lot of tax attorneys focus on federal issues and they focus on a very limited scope of federal issues.
+The reason for that is a lot of the traditional tax litigation appears in a judicial setting.
+So when you're interviewing a tax attorney and they mentioned they go to court a lot that should be a sign that perhaps this person may or may not be